How To Choose the Right Sunscreen: Understanding SPF, UVA/UVB & More

 Terms such as sport, swim, or splash are marketing terms, rather than a regulated or medical terms.
 As many users are active outdoors, companies label sunscreens with various terms to make them more appealing to enthusiasts.

-You really can’t put on too much sunscreen for protection.
-Most don’t apply enough.
-Apply in layers and rub in different direction to ensure adequate coverage.
+Apply in layers and rub in different directions to ensure adequate coverage.
 Your skin should be glistening after application!
+For more information on applying sunscreen, read the FDA guidance on protecting your skin.

 Leave a Reply